Staff Writer

 The Positive Wellness Journal by The Positive Planner

 The Positive Planner began in 2017 as a result of a not-so-positive incident involving founders Ali and Finn.
 “Both founders suffered with mental health issues in the postpartum period of motherhood and turned to journaling to aid recovery.
-It was a project born from a real gap in the market for beautiful, design-led stationery that also focused on positive mental health and wellbeing.
+It was a project born from a real gap in the market for beautiful, design-led stationery that also focused on positive mental health and well-being.
 The first batch of journals were crowdfunded and sold out within two weeks of launch,” Ali says.
 Now, you can find their products stocked in Waterstones, Oliver Bonas, and even Barnes and Noble across the pond.

 Created with mental health as the number one priority, The Positive Planner now has a range of products from The Positive Student Planner to The Positive Wellness Journal — the latter was the product we tested.
 As a properly bound book complete with gold lettering, it looks absolutely beautiful.
 The content of every page is so carefully thought out, and while there are some great writing and planning prompts, there is no pressure.

-Instead, the journal encourages gentle structure to help its user cultivate positive habits, and its view of mental and physical wellbeing is holistic.
+Instead, the journal encourages gentle structure to help its users cultivate positive habits, and its view of mental and physical well-being is holistic.
 “We understand that many people feel on the go all the time, never truly feeling accomplished in our task-oriented society and as though we are measured somehow by our productivity.
 We actively try to encourage a slower pace to calm the nervous system and allow the user to feel present and centred when journaling,” says Ali.

 I enjoyed the detailed guide (complete with an annotated diagram) on making the most of the journal, including definitions of assumed terms like affirmations and intentions.
 There is also space to ‘free write’ and a ‘positive mind list’ where you can build a list of activities that nourish your mind — helping you rest while stimulating creativity.
 Overall, this journal prioritises self-care to make space for creativity, helping you work with your mind when things might get stressful or overwhelming.